tiffanyensor/Scala/README.md

-# Scala
-# Scala exercises and sample code
+Scala Exercises for "Scala and Spark for Big Data" udemy course